aichaa28/Movie-project/README.md

 ## Project Structure

+- `Movie_critics_report.pdf` : a detailed report of each step of the project
 - `try/` : Contains different models tested with their associated notebooks.
 - `EDA-notebook.ipynb` : Exploratory Data Analysis (EDA).
 - `Final-model.ipynb` : Notebook for the final selected model.